-The cause of ventricular fibrillation is not always known.
-The most common cause is a problem in the electrical impulses traveling through your heart after a first heart attack or problems resulting from a scar in your heart's muscle tissue from a previous heart attack.5 Some cases of ventricular fibrillation begin as a rapid heartbeat called ventricular tachycardia (VT).
-This rapid but regular beating of the heart is caused by abnormal electrical impulses that start in the ventricles.
-Most cases of ventricular fibrillation are linked to some form of heart disease.
-Traditional risk factors that are associated with ventricular fibrillation include: previous episode of ventricular fibrillation and hear attack, congenital heart disease, heart muscle disease (cardiomyopathy), injuries that cause damage to the heart muscle, such as electrocution, use of illegal drugs such as cocaine or methamphetamine, and significant electrolyte abnormalities such as with potassium or magnesium.
+The cause of ventricular fibrillation is not always known; however, the most common known cause is a problem in the electrical impulses traveling through the heart after a first heart attack occurs, or problems that result from a scar in the muscle tissue of the heart after a prior heart attack.5 Some cases of VF begin with a rapid heartbeat, otherwise known as ventricular tachycardia (VT).
+This rapid, but regular, beating of the heart is caused by abnormal electrical impulses that begin in the ventricles.
+Most cases of VF are linked to some form of heart disease.
+Traditional risk factors that are associated with VF include: previous episode of VF and heart attack; congenital heart disease; heart muscle disease (cardiomyopathy); injuries that had caused damage to the heart muscle, such as electrocution; use of illegal drugs, such as cocaine or methamphetamine; and significant electrolyte abnormalities, for example low levels of potassium or magnesium.

-Accurate early detection and prediction of life-threatening ventricular arrhythmia episodes such as ventricular fibrillation (VF), is a challenging problem given that the majority of SCD are unwitnessed and sudden by nature (and definition), with VF being the final underlying SCD mechanism.6–8 Behavioral and psychological factors causing VF complement and clearly affect biological risk factors but are much harder to monitor and study.
-It is here where we see the major contribution of our proposed research.
+Accurate early detection and prediction of life-threatening VA episodes, such as VF, is challenging given that the majority of SCD are unwitnessed and sudden by nature (and definition).
+This lack of detection and prediction is problematic given that VF is the final underlying SCD mechanism.6–8 Beyond the physiological components of VF, there are behavioral and psychological factors that are additional causal factors of VF, as well as factors that influence biological risk factors.
+However, behavioral and psychological factors are much harder to monitor and study.
+Our proposed research aims to address this issue and significantly contribute to the current gap in knowledge regarding the behavioral and psychological factors underlying VF.

-Figure 1 Theoretica Framworks A: Linking PRF to AR to SCD
+Figure 1.
+Theoretical Framework A: Linking PRF to AR to SCD

 Socio-Cultural, behavioral, and psychological risk factors for AF and VF SCD

-Economic, behavioral, social, and psychological factors are increasingly considered as useful predictors of mortality rates in general, and of SCD in particular.9 Specifically for the current context, a considerable body of research on the role of psychosocial factors in both AF and VA has been accumulated during the past several decades.10–13 Biological as well as the behavioral mechanisms that may explain the association between psychosocial risk factors and VA have been extensively studied.14 Among the psychosocial risk factors, psychopathological symptomatology such as: depression, anxiety, and posttraumatic stress symptoms have been associated with excess risk for cardiovascular events, including death.15 Other psychosocial risk factors involve personality characteristics in VA.
-For example, Type D personality, defined by having negative affectivity and social inhibition, was associated with increased prevalence of VA.16 Furthermore, recent studies suggest negative emotion such as hostility and anger can trigger potentially lethal VA.17 Exposure to stress and perceived stress have been also suggested as a risk and prognostic factor for cardiovascular disease.18 It has been suggested that the association between the proposed psychosocial risk factors and the risk for VA may be explained by biological as well as behavioral pathways.19
+Economic, behavioral, social, and psychological factors are increasingly being shown to be useful predictors of mortality rates in general, and of SCD in particular.9 In particular, during the past several decades, a considerable body of research has accumulated on the role of psychosocial factors in the development of both AF and VA.10–13 Biological as well as behavioral mechanisms that may explain the association between psychosocial risk factors and VA have been extensively studied.14 Among the psychosocial risk factors, psychopathological symptomatology such as depression, anxiety, and posttraumatic stress symptoms have been shown to be associated with an increased risk for cardiovascular events, including death.15 Other psychosocial risk factors of VA include individual personality characteristics.
+For example, Type D personality – characterized by negative affect and social inhibition – has been shown to be associated with an increased risk of VA.16 Furthermore, recent studies have suggested that negative emotions, such as hostility and anger, can trigger potentially lethal VA.17 Exposure to stress and perceived stress have been also suggested as risk and prognostic factors for cardiovascular disease.18 It has been suggested that the association between the proposed psychosocial risk factors and the risk for VA may be explained by biological as well as behavioral pathways.19

-Biological mechanisms linking psychosocial factors to VAs.
+Biological mechanisms linking psychosocial factors to VAs